nasa/cumulus/docs/data-cookbooks/sns.md

+---
+id: sns
-# SNS Notifications in Workflows
+title: SNS Notification in Workflows
+---

 On deployment, an sftracker (Step function tracker) [SNS](https://aws.amazon.com/sns) topic is created and used for messages related to the workflow.